NiryoRobotics/niryo_one_ros/README.md

 Note that Niryo One ROS packages have been developed with **ROS kinetic, on Ubuntu 16.04**.
 Other ROS versions and OS distributions are not supported.

-## :sparkles: How to use Niryo One with Gazebo
+## :sparkles: How to use Niryo One in Gazebo
 You'll need to install some additional ROS packages :
 ```
 sudo apt-get install ros-kinetic-gazebo-ros-control